HR Tip of the Week

 Train supervisors on how to handle situations where they think a violation in dress code may be the result of an employee’s religious beliefs, disability, or other protected reasons.
 Supervisors should know how to discuss possible accommodations with the employee (known as the "interactive process") or to direct these concerns to an HR representative.

-Address the issue promptly.
+Address violations promptly.

 Once you learn that an employee has violated your rules, address the issue promptly.
 Prior to speaking with the employee, consider what can be done to resolve the issue that day, such as allowing the employee to wear a company shirt to cover prohibited clothing or tattoos, asking the employee to remove or cover a piercing, or sending the employee home to change.
 If you ask the employee to go home to change, allow the employee to use accrued paid time off for the missed time.